The Islanders (TV series): Filming

 William Reynolds stated in an interview, "The series went from being sort of like a Terry and the Pirates or a Maverick type of concept to becoming just a bunch of people skulking around.
 It wasn't very good."

 "We have a show that has all the meat and potatoes," said Reynolds during filming.
 "All it lacks is the gravy... we may be trying to place too much in a small screen."

 Accident

 In February 1960 a plane carrying five crew members from Montego Bay to Miami crashed off the coast of Jamaica into the water.
 The men were Reynolds, Bare, Glenn Kirkpatrick, pilot Howard Smith and camera man George Schmidt.
 All but Schmidt were picked out of the water.

 Broadcast

-The Islanders, primarily sponsored by Liggett & Myers' Chesterfield cigarettes, aired at 9:30 Eastern time on Sunday evenings opposite The Jack Benny Program and Candid Camera on CBS and the second half of The Dinah Shore Show and the last season of The Loretta Young Show on NBC.
+The Islanders, primarily sponsored by Liggett & Myers' Chesterfield cigarettes, aired at 9:30 Eastern time on Sunday evenings opposite The Jack Benny Program and Candid Camera on CBS and on NBC against the second half of The Dinah Shore Show and The Loretta Young Show (its final season).